jadenyue/NBA_Surrender_Analysis/README.md

 Four findings:
 1. Coaches quit on a curve and the threshold scales with the amount of time left.
 Coaches need, on average, a 26 point differential to surrender at twelve minutes, and 14 at two.
 The leading coach consistently waits two to three points longer than the trailing one due to asymmetric risk.

+2. Coaches differ enormously in whether they concede based on their coaching style.
+Hazard ratios differ by 8x at the most extreme, but among games where a coach did surrender, the timing difference is extremely small.

-2. Surrendering has become far more common, but not because coaches tendency changed.
+3. Surrendering has become far more common, but not because coaches tendency changed.
 The share of games with at least one surrender rose from 22.8% to 36.6%.
 Yet the median margin at surrender has remained at around 21 points the entire time.
 Coaches did not lower their standards to surrender.
 The league produced more blowouts meeting them.

-3. The decision spreads between coaches on the same game.
-Once an opponent has emptied his, a coach's odds of following are multiplied by 1.49, and the effect is more concentrated where the window is narrow, reaching 2.29 at one minute left.

 4. Playing at home has no effect on coaches' surrender tendency, and neither does the strength of the opponent.
 What does matter is a coach's own team as stronger teams give up sooner.

-5. Coaches differ enormously in whether they concede based on their coaching style.
-Hazard ratios differ by 8.5x at the most extreme, but among games where a coach did surrender, the timing difference is extremely small.

 ## Limitations